 The Hennesseys’ children are:

-• Martha Scott Hennessey, a psychologist, who lives in Hanover, NH with her husband, Stephen Davis Severson, a retired teacher of mathematics and a soccer and ski coach.
+• Martha Scott Hennessey, a N.H.
+State Senator and psychologist, who lives in Hanover, NH with her husband, Stephen Davis Severson, a retired teacher of mathematics and a soccer and ski coach.
 The couple has three children: Kristina Jean (KJ), an Ob/Gyn in practice in in CT, and married (2009) to Gregory Joseph Hill; Andrew Davis (Tucker), an entrepreneur in CT, and married to Sarah Persing, a plastic surgery resident at Yale; and Elizabeth Scott (Lizzy), , a law student at Boston University.
 She also has four granddaughters: Louisa Marie Hill (2012); Georgia Elizabeth Hill (2014); Beatrice Anna Hill (2016); and Sigrid Persing Severson (2016).

 Marriage to Madeleine May Kunin